-The final Buildings of Local Interest Register will be put to Full Council for adoption on 23 February 2017.
-Should it be approved the document will become a material planning consideration.
-You can view the final document below:
+The final Buildings of Local Interest Register was adopted by Full Council for adoption on 23 February 2017.
+You can view or download the final document below:

 The Local Register is not intended to be a static document and should it be adopted on the 23 February, it will be considered again in 2-3years time.
 This may provide an opportunity for buildings/structures to be added to or removed from the Register should things have changed.

 Why produce a local register?

 There is a great wealth and variety of buildings, structures and areas that are of special significance and contribute to the character and appearance of our towns and villages.
 The quality of our built environment is not just limited to listed buildings and conservation areas, but it is also the large number of unlisted historic and architecturally accomplished buildings and structures that help to reinforce local distinctiveness and sense of place.